-- 1. Seal any unused openings in the common venting system. - Visually inspect the venting system for proper size and horizontal pitch and determine there is no blockage or restriction, leakage, corrosion and other deficiencies which could cause an unsafe condition. - 3.
-Insofar as is practical, close all building doors and windows and all doors between the space in which the appliances remaining connected to the common venting system are located and other spaces of the building.
+- 3. Insofar as is practical, close all building doors and windows and all doors between the space in which the appliances remaining connected to the common venting system are located and other spaces of the building.
 Turn on clothes dryers and any appliance not connected to the common venting system.
 Turn on any exhaust fans, such as range hoods and bathroom exhausts, so they will operate at maximum speed.
-Close fireplace dampers.

-- 4. Place in operation the appliance being inspected.
+Do not operate a summer exhaust fan.
+Close fireplace dampers. - 4.
+Place in operation the appliance being inspected.
 Follow the lighting instructions.
 Adjust thermostat so appliance will operate continuously. - 5.
-Test for spillage at the hood relief opening after 5 minutes of main burner operation.
-Use the flame of a match or candle, or smoke from a cigarette, cigar or pipe. - 6.
-After it has been determined that each appliance remaining connected to the common venting system properly vents when tested as outlined above, return doors, windows, exhaust fans, fireplace dampers and any other gas-burning appliance to their previous conditions of use. - 7.
-Any improper operation of the common venting system should be corrected so the installation conforms with the National Fuel Gas Code, ANSI Z223.1-latest revision.
-When resizing any portion of the common venting system, the common venting system should be resized to approach the minimum size as determined using the appropriate tables in the National Fuel Gas Code, ANSI Z223.1-latest revision.
-In Canada, follow CSA B149.1 or.2 Installation Codes.
+Test for spillage at the draft hood relief opening after 5 minutes of main burner operation.
+Use the flame of a match or candle, or smoke from a cigarette, cigar, or pipe.

+- 6. After it has been determined that each appliance remaining connected to the common venting system properly vents when tested as outlined above, return doors, windows, exhaust fans, fireplace dampers and any other gas-burning appliance to their previous conditions of use. - 7.
+Any improper operation of the common venting system should be corrected so the installation conforms with the National Fuel Gas Code, ANSI Z223.1/NFPA 54, and/or the Natural Gas and Propane Installation Code, CAN/CSA B149.1.
+When re-sizing any portion of the common venting system, the common venting system should be re-sized to approach the minimum size as determined using the appropriate tables in Chapter 13 of the National Fuel Gas Code, ANSI Z223.1/NFPA 54, and the Natural Gas and Propane Installation Code, CAN/CSA B149.1.

-NOTE: It is recommended that existing gas vents be checked to be sure they meet local codes.
+It is recommended that existing gas vents be checked to be sure they meet local codes.